 A mutual friend introduced the Snyders when they were in college at The University of Alabama, where David received a master’s in business administration and Andrea earned a marketing degree.
 He advanced to director of operations for a popular restaurant chain and she handled marketing for the same chain and then a second chain before they opened their own restaurant just days after their fifth wedding anniversary.

-This year, just as in the previous two, their annual rate of restaurant openings is two – in 2017, the downtown Birmingham Urban Cookhouse in February and the relocated Homewood Urban Cookhouse in December; in 2018, the Homewood Farm Bowl + Juice Co. in January and the Tuscaloosa FB + JC in November; in the fall of 2019, both concepts open in Auburn.
+In 2017 and 2018, their annual rate of restaurant openings was two – in 2017, the downtown Birmingham Urban Cookhouse in February and the relocated Homewood Urban Cookhouse in December; and in 2018, the Homewood Farm Bowl + Juice Co. in January and the Tuscaloosa FB + JC in November.

 Their ventures are team efforts with David handling the business details and Andrea managing the marketing.